Eric Huxtable: Football

-Huxtable commenced his football journey at just 15 years old with the Tasmanian club New Town, clinching their 'Best and fairest' award in 1928.
+Huxtable commenced his football journey at just 15 years old with the Tasmanian club New Town, winning their 'Best and fairest' award in 1928.

-Transitioning to the mainland in 1930, he joined Carlton and swiftly established himself as a key member of their defense for the ensuing decade.
+Moving to the mainland in 1930, he joined Carlton and swiftly established himself as a key member of their defence for the ensuing decade.
 Renowned for his exceptional long drop kicks, Huxtable demonstrated prowess on the field, notably holding his own against triple Brownlow Medal winner Haydn Bunton.
-His consistent performance earned him regular selection for the Big V representative team.
+His consistent performance earned him regular selection for the VFL representative team.
 Throughout his tenure at Carlton, Huxtable consistently contributed to the team's finals campaigns, including the 1932 VFL Grand Final loss to Richmond.
 Although his final season with Carlton culminated in a premiership victory, Huxtable's participation was thwarted by a thumb injury.

-Following his departure from Carlton, Huxtable dedicated two years to the Royal Australian Air Force (RAAF) before resuming his VFL career in 1941 with South Melbourne.
+Following his departure from Carlton, Huxtable was captain-coach of 1939 Gippsland Football League premiers, Yarram and 1940 Wimmera Football League runners up, Dimboola, before resuming his VFL career in 1941 with South Melbourne.

+Huxtable was later enlisted with the Royal Australian Air Force (RAAF) between 1942 and 1960.